Deer Valley: Mountain development

 Skiing began at Deer Valley with the Park City Winter Carnivals of the 1930s, and the Works Progress Administration (WPA) built the first ski trails and other facilities during the winter of 1936–1937.
 The first ski lifts appeared in 1946, when local residents Robert Emmett Burns, Sr. and Otto Carpenter constructed them, largely from nearby lodgepole pines.
 The ski area was called the Snow Park Ski Area, a name which endured from 1946 to 1969.
-In 1981 Edgar Stern founded Deer Valley Resort in the same area and above.
+Deer Valley Resort, developed by Edgar Stern, officially opened on December 26, 1981.
 It has grown to include six mountains with six bowls, 930 acre of glade skiing and 670 acre of snow-making.
-The resort totals 2026 acre in size.
+The resort totals 2026 acre in size at the time.

 Expansion and improvements

 In 2007, the resort expanded onto Lady Morgan Peak, to the north of Flagstaff Mountain, with a new 200 acre pod composed of nine trails and additional gladed terrain serviced by its own high speed quad.

 In 2012, detachable chairlift service was added to Little Baldy Peak with the replacement of Deer Crest with a Doppelmayr high speed quad, known as the Mountaineer Express.

 In September 2023, the resort announced that it would integrate the Mayflower ski area, which is adjacent to the resort's eastern boundary, into Deer Valley.
+As of 2026, the resort now totals 4,300 acres.

+The expansion has continued with 3 new lifts in the 2024/25 season and 7 new lifts in 2025/26.
+There are 80 new runs and this will increase to over 100 new runs, tripling the size of the ski area from 2,026 acres to 4,300 acres.